N18 road (Ireland)

 The N18 road is a national primary road in Ireland, connecting the cities of Limerick and Galway.
 Ennis and Gort are two major towns on the route, and Shannon Airport is reached via the connecting N19.
 The west coast route continues on to Sligo as the N17.
 The section from Limerick to the N19 junction forms part of European route E20, and the entire route is part of the proposed Atlantic Corridor.
 The section of motorway from Shannon to Claregalway is designated the M18 motorway.
 The tolled Limerick Tunnel forms part of the route.

 Route

-Looking South from the Ennis junction flyover.
-This section of HQDC has been redesignated as motorway, effective 28/8/09.
+Looking south from the Ennis junction flyover.
+This section of HQDC was redesignated as motorway, effective 28 August 2009.

 N18 Limerick to Shannon

 As of 27 July 2010, the N18 commences at the Rosbrien interchange, a major interchange south of Limerick city, where it joins the M7 motorway to Dublin and M20 motorway towards Cork and Tralee.
 The dual carriageway continues north, intersecting with the N69 road, before crossing under the River Shannon using the Limerick Tunnel, this section of the route forms phase II of the Limerick Southern Ring Road and is tolled between junctions 2-4.
 North of the River Shannon the N18 continues as dual-carriageway bypassing Cratloe, Sixmilebridge and Bunratty.
 The road passed alongside Bunratty Castle before the completion of the neighbouring dual-carriageway section in the late 1980s/early 1990s.
 The other nearby junctions were also converted to fly-overs in the 1990s.